hiyali/vue-ts-starter/README.md

 npm run build # build for production with minification

-npm run build --report # build for production and view the bundle analyzer report

 npm run unit # run unit tests

 npm test # run all tests
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).